anjalikumari09/Sentiment-Analysis/README.md

 **=====Sentiment Analysis using Natural Language Processing (NLP)=====**

-This project focuses on building a Sentiment Analysis system using Natural Language Processing (NLP) techniques to classify textual data into Positive, Negative, or Neutral sentiments.
+This project focuses on building a Sentiment Analysis system using Natural Language Processing (NLP) techniques to classify textual data into Positive, Negative sentiments.
 The system analyzes user-generated content such as reviews or comments to extract meaningful insights and understand overall sentiment trends.

 **Objectives**